qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 For string comparisons, it is also possible to use the |checkbox|
 :guilabel:`Case sensitive` option.

-After setting all search options, you can use the :guilabel:`Select features` button to select the matching features.
+After setting all search options, click :guilabel:`Select features` to select the matching features.
 The drop-down options are:

 * :guilabel:`Select features`
 * :guilabel:`Add to current selection`
 * :guilabel:`Filter current selection`
 * :guilabel:`Remove from current current selection`

-You can also clean all search options using the :guilabel:`Reset form` button.
+You can also clear all search options using the :guilabel:`Reset form` button.

 Once the conditions are set, you can also either:

-* :guilabel:`Zoom to features` in the map canvas without the need of a preselection;
+* :guilabel:`Zoom to features` on the map canvas without the need of a preselection
-* or :guilabel:`Flash features`, highlighting the concerned features.
+* :guilabel:`Flash features`, highlighting the matching features.
 This is a handy way to identify a feature without selection or using the Identify tool.
-  Note that the flash does not alter the map canvas extent and would be visible only if the feature resides in the current canvas.
+  Note that the flash does not alter the map canvas extent and would be visible only if the feature is within the bounds of the current map canvas.

 .. index::
    single: Identify features